qeryz/Chroma-Key-Compositing/README.md

 ### The timer callback

-The timer callback is called initially when the video starts playing (when the "play" event occurs), then takes responsibility for establishing itself to be called periodically in order to launch the keying effect for each frame.
+The timer callback is called initially when the video starts playing (when the "play" event occurs or when the content loads), then takes responsibility for establishing itself to be called periodically in order to launch the keying effect for each frame.

 ```js
     timerCallback: function() {